 Being flopped around like a rag doll and still half asleep, Amoretta yawned, "Well, I told you last night that I wanted to talk to you, but you wouldn't let me in, so I thought if I just stayed here, eventually you would open the door."

 For a moment, Hieronymous Grabiner seemed completely unable to speak or think, as if she had frozen him in place with a spell that stopped his personal time, but then he had found himself again and was sputtering, "Ten demerits."

 "Yes, sir," she yawned again sleepily, leaning against his hand.
 Amoretta did not immediately leap to her feet to get out his way and scurry out of his sight because she was sleepy and sore from having slept on stone, and he was being awfully bad-tempered.

-Apparently disturbed that his usual threats did not seem to be particularly effective this morning, Grabiner boomed, "Twenty demerits."
+Apparently disturbed that his habitual consignment of disciplinary action did not seem to be particularly effective this particular morning, Grabiner amped his voltage, booming, "Twenty demerits."

-Realizing that he was apparently willing to stand there for eternity and dispense an infinite number of demerits, Amoretta at last scrambled to her feet and struggled to set her uniform to rights, fluffing her hair which was rather flattened from having been slept on.
+All at once Amoretta came to the realization that Grabiner was willing to stand grimly in his doorway and dispense demerits until the sun collapsed in on itself.
+At last she scrambled to her feet and struggled to set her uniform to rights, fluffing her hair, which was rather flattened from having been slept on.
 She rubbed the back of her hand across her eyes and tried her best to look presentable despite the fact that she had slept on the floor in a hallway.